Sashité for Developers

 Component Type Format Description

-piece string QPI Piece identifier including Name, State, Style
+piece string QPI Piece identifier including Piece Name, Piece State, Piece Style

 source string CELL/HAND Origin Location (Square or Hand)